Phonograph

-The phonograph was invented in 1877 by Thomas Edison; its use would rise the following year.
-Alexander Graham Bell's Volta Laboratory made several improvements in the 1880s and introduced the graphophone, including the use of wax-coated cardboard cylinders and a cutting stylus that moved from side to side in a helical groove around the record.
+The phonograph was invented in 1877 by Thomas Edison; Alexander Graham Bell's Volta Laboratory made several improvements in the 1880s and introduced the graphophone, including the use of wax-coated cardboard cylinders and a cutting stylus that moved from side to side in a helical groove around the record.
 In the 1890s, Emile Berliner initiated the transition from phonograph cylinders to flat discs with a spiral groove running from the periphery to near the centre, coining the term gramophone for disc record players, which is predominantly used in many languages.
 Later improvements through the years included modifications to the turntable and its drive system, stylus, pickup system, and the sound and equalization systems.

 The disk phonograph record was the dominant commercial audio distribution format throughout most of the 20th century, and phonographs became the first example of home audio that people owned and used at their residences.
 In the 1960s, the use of 8-track cartridges and cassette tapes were introduced as alternatives.
-By the late 1980s, phonograph use had declined sharply due to the popularity of cassettes and the rise of the compact disc.
+In the 1980s, phonograph use declined sharply due to the popularity of cassettes and the rise of the compact disc.
 However, records have undergone a revival since the late 2000s.